 "Yes, very probably," the Avatar replied, "Their plan might be utterly ineffable to us; that we - the Culture as a whole, and us Minds in particular - are just not capable of comprehending the outcome they were anticipating, or perhaps we're merely unable to deduce it from the available clues.
 And, rather more importantly, given the long-term nature of this particular situation, there is a serious possibility that some representative or remnant of the missing Civ is observing events, even now; that they're lying in wait to make sure their plan is completed, the destiny is fulfilled and, perhaps, ready to take action if something happens to threaten that destiny."

 "Which is what makes it an Outside Context Problem," Sa-Aliten interjected, "The Gods at play.
 We cannot know what capabilities a civilization might had acquired fifteen thousand years ago.
-We know they have at least some abilities that we - the Culture - can't yet replicate; who knows what they could achieve if they put their minds to it?"
+We know they have at least some abilities that we - the Culture - would find it difficult to replicate; who knows what they could achieve if they put their minds to it?"

 "Gods, indeed," Oscar agreed, "And who knows how they might react if we were to intervene, to annoy, anger some hitherto unsuspected Elder civilisation or some remnant of a Sublimed one?
 The implications could be immense, hugely far-reaching: Culture ships, Minds and people destroyed, retaliations against Culture installations, habitats, Orbitals?
 Millions, billions of our people could die, through no fault of their own, if we were but to make a single ill-chosen move."